jembi/openhim-mediator-mapping/docs/docs/state-management.md

 Specify your desired values to be extracted from the various data points that exist so that it can be used in any follow up request that is made

-## State management in practice
+## State Management in practice

-The below example is just to illustrate how to go about store state values.
+The example is just to illustrate how to go about storing state values.
 These state values can then be used when [constructing the new response payload](transformation.md)

 The below state management makes use of the below data points: